Push subscriptions to CREODIAS EODATA catalogue

 created

-value Dictionary It contains a standard Catalogue API response with all metadata and content details about a product.
+value JSON object It contains a standard Catalogue API response with all metadata and content details about a product.

 In this section you will learn how to edit an existing push subscription.
 This might be needed if, say, you want to pause or unpause such a subscription, or you know that you will soon lose access to your current notification endpoint.